The VBA Curve Tracer Project

 May 24th

-I've found the issue with the Step Gen, unfortunately, we may have a design issue with the over-voltage protection for one of the Opamps that was overlooked.
-Now that I had a chance to really work with the instrument, I found that I don't like the new offset circuit for the Step Gen very much because it is not transparent for the user.
-We'll try to fix it, and otherwise go back to the previous circuit.
-This will eliminate the issue with the over-voltage protection because that Opamp is in the offset circuit we no longer need.
-Also the Fault circuit is not fully working yet.
-We're working on those these issues.
-With the over-voltage protection disabled, the Step Gen works fine, so I could continue with the verification & calibration, and while doing that, I also updated the document as I went.
-The good news is that everything is working, and I could even do a stress test with the maximum currents.
-We passed that with flying colors, but this is still without the top cover on.
-I need to get my Sandwich wired without the extensions so I can put the cover on.
+I've found the issue with the Step Gen. (below), unfortunately, I still have an issue with the over-voltage protection for one of the Opamps in the Step Gen. I tried, but have not been able to find the problem.
+With the over-voltage protection disabled, the Step Gen works fine, so I could continue with the verification & calibration, and while doing that, I also updated the documentation as I went.
+The good news is that everything is working, and I could even do a first initial stress test with high currents.
+We passed that with flying colors, but this is still without the top cover on and not with the full 2Amps.
+I need to get my Sandwich wired without the interconnect cable extensions so I can put the cover on.
 I won't do that yet because I'm still testing and need full access to the boards.

 May 22nd